Marco Island Airways

-Marco Island Airways is a defunct airline based in Miami, Florida, United States.
+Marco Island Airways is a defunct airline that was based in Miami, Florida, United States.

 History

 Marco Island Airways was formed in 1972 and commenced scheduled flights in 1973 from Miami International Airport, with a maintenance base at Opa Locka Airport on the western outskirts of Miami.
 Initial scheduled services were flown between Miami and Marco Island on Florida's Gulf Coast.
 Services were added to Tampa in 1980 and to Lakeland, Florida in 1981.

 The airline also operated contract flights, as Air Florida Commuter, but retaining the Marco Island color scheme, in the early 1980s with service to Key West and the Bahamas.
 The airline was acquired by Provincetown-Boston Airline (PBA) in 1984 and its operations were fully merged into PBA during June 1986.